 Use of Microsoft Word, Excel, and PowerPoint for documentation, accounting and presentations in the agriculture industry.
-Two lecture: Three lab.

 AGS102.
 Agribusiness Management (3).

 Introduction to the latest functions of agribusiness including history, starting and running a business, small business plans, input and output sectors, daily financial operations, and basic economic principles.
 Emphasizes principles of agricultural economics, and economic activity and analysis.